-This course is designed to study a number of theories that formed the foundation of sound investment decisions.
+This course is designed to study a number of theories that form the foundation of sound investment decisions.
 The course will focus on the portfolio theory, various asset pricing models (such as CAPM and APT) and the efficient market hypothesis.
-In addition, the course will also look at several issues related to portfolio management.
-Issues such as bond portfolio management strategies, equity portfolio management strategies and the evaluation of portfolio performance.
-Prerequisite or corequisite: BUS 340; recommended BUS 440.
+In addition, the course will look at several issues related to portfolio management, such as bond portfolio management strategies, equity portfolio management strategies and the evaluation of portfolio performance.
+Prerequisite or co-requisite: BUS 340; recommended BUS 440.
 Spring Term.

 BUS 444 Financial Institutions

 A study of management of financial institutions, their regulations, investment practices and risk levels.
 Primary focus is on depository financial institutions.
 Prerequisite: BUS 340.
 Fall Term.

 Course explores human behavior in organizations, using a “micro”-level focus to investigate issues affecting individual behavior, interpersonal relations, groups and organizations.
 Students work in a variety of small groups and participate in experiential learning.
 Prerequisite: BUS 250.
 Spring Term.

 An examination of various leadership, managerial and administrative concepts and philosophies.
 The course places emphasis on the development of attitudes and values appropriate to professional management.
 The course uses an action learning approach to integrate the various theories and concepts presented.
 Prerequisite: BUS 250 or consent of the instructor.
 Spring Term.

 BUS 456 Strategic Management in the Global Environment